 Imagine that you need treatment for cancer or kidney dialysis or are simply sick and need to go to the doctor and the closest medical facilities are over 100 miles away.
 You have no money to buy gas for your car or you have no car at all.
 What would you do?

-NAHA Emergency Voucher program helps by providing a Fuel Voucher to the neediest Native Americans.
+NAHA Emergency Voucher program helps by providing food, medicine and heating fuel to the Native Americans in need the most.
 With these vouchers, medical emergencies are met with a greater sense of hope.
 Calling on a neighbor with a vehicle is easier when you can use your NAHA Emergency Voucher to pay for the gas in their car to get to the hospital or treatment facility.

-NAHA has set up a program with local gas stations to accept the Fuel Vouchers.
-You can help us provide an Emergency Voucher to a deserving Native American child or elder by making a donation now on our confidential and secure donation page.
-Please help someone by making a donation, today, if possible.
+You can help us provide an Emergency Voucher to a deserving Native American child or elder by making a tax-deductible donation now on our confidential and secure donation page.
+Please help someone by making a tax-deductible donation, today, if possible.

 Below, is a letter that we received from the Lower Brule Sioux Tribe’s Health Administration: